2025-ilaria/project-/conclusion.md

 Generating **RDF triples** also posed difficulties: identifying the correct **predicates** and crafting the right **prompts** required multiple iterations and a deepening understanding of both the ontology and the models.

-**📌How we overcame it**➡️ Comparison, asking LLMs, analyzing existing triples
+**📌How we overcame it**➡️ Comparison, asking LLMs, analyzing existing triples.

 ---